Functorial tropicalization of logarithmic schemes: The case of constant coefficients: Kato fans, cone complexes, and their extensions

-Fix an fine and saturated Kato fan $F$.
-The results in \cite{Thuillier_toroidal} suggest to think of $\Sigma_F$ as the analogue of a non-Archimedean analytification of $F$.
-In fact, the correct analogue of $X^\beth$ for a scheme $X$ of finite type over $k$ is not $\Sigma_F$, but rather its canonical compactification $\Sigmabar_F$, as defined in \cite[Section 2.2]{AbramovichCaporasoPayne_tropicalmoduli}.
+Consider a Kato fan $F$.
+The results in \cite{Thuillier_toroidal} suggest to think of $\Sigma_F$ as the analogue of a non-Archimedean analytic space associated of $F$.
+In fact, the correct analogue of $X^\beth$ for a scheme $X$ locally of finite type over $k$ is not $\Sigma_F$, but rather its \emph{canonical compactification} $\Sigmabar_F$, as defined in \cite[Section 2.2]{AbramovichCaporasoPayne_tropicalmoduli}.